Some times wires are still necessary

 At Days to Smile, we value your time and every millimeter and degree of accuracy provided by customization will improve the speed at which you can achieve your perfect smile.

 Most adults prefer clear braces because it blends in with the color of their teeth.
 In terms of aesthetics, it's similar to Invisalign as ceramic brackets are much less visible with the wires being white as well.
-Dr. Amanda Cheng uses the highest-grade porcelain brackets in the industry so that they are extremely small, do not stain, and are not prone to breaking or chipping when they are removed.
-Their size allows them to have minimal contact with the soft tissues in your mouth, so that you can wear them comfortably.
+We use the highest-grade porcelain brackets in the industry so that they are extremely small, do not stain, and are not prone to breaking or chipping when they are removed.
+Their size allows them to have minimal contact with the soft tissues in your mouth so that you can wear them comfortably.

 Traditional metal brackets have come a long way in recent years with custom-designed steel brackets that apply gentle forces to correct your bite and straighten your teeth.
 Made of high-grade stainless steel, these brackets are also attached to the front of your teeth.
 Though highly-visible, they are relatively small.
 The strength and durability of metal brackets are needed for surgical orthodontics to withstand the pressure of high forces applied during surgery.